markh-de/KiVar/README.md

 For each of the listed variation aspects a variation choice can now be selected.
 If the values and attributes of the footprint(s) related to a variation aspect shall not be modified, the entry _'\<unset>'_ can be selected for that variation aspect.
 In this case, the corresponding variation is skipped during the assignment stage and related footprints remain unmodified.

-The text section below the selection area summarizes all component value and attribute changes to be performed for each related footprint if the current variation configuration is applied.
+The change list section below the selection area summarizes all component value and attribute changes to be performed for each related footprint if the current variation configuration is applied.
+In KiCad 7.99 Nightlies from around 2023-10-18, clicking an item in the change list focuses the corresponding footprint in the pcbnew canvas.

 After selecting a few different variation choices, the dialog window may look like the following: